 Phase C: Decoding the secret information

 Step 1: In the context of achievement of the above encoding process, let us first consider the realization of the measurement, which performed by Alice and Bob, since it is capable of helping both Alice and Bob may exchange their secret information each other and simultaneously.
 Consequently, Alice measures { Pi(Cn , Dn ,Fn), An }, (n= 1, 2 , …, N) in four-qubit cluster basis defined as Eq (3) .
 Simultaneously, Bob measures { Ui(On(Bn)), En }, (n= 1, 2 , …, N) with the Bell basis.
-In this way, we are able to realize that Alice can obtain one of the sixteen possible measurement outcomes and Bob can obtain one of four possible measurement outcomes.
+In this way, Alice can obtain one of the sixteen possible measurement outcomes and Bob can obtain one of four possible measurement outcomes.
 Then, the two legitimate users Alice and Bob publish their measurement results via classical channel.

 Step 2: In our scenario, the quantum entanglement state before the encoding phase must be known for the sake of decoding the secret information.
-Due to this specific request, the TP announces the preparation of the initial state defined by Eq.
+Due to this specific request, TP announces the preparation of the initial state defined by Eq.
 (9) and the unitary operators On that he has chosen randomly from Ui ( i = 1, 2, 3, 4 ) and performed on the qubit Bn (n= 1, 2 , …, N) of the bell states in step 2 of Phase A, where if he performs U1, U2, U3, or U4 on the qubits, he will publish “00”, “01”, “10”, or “11”, respectively.

 φABCDEFinit0=|AB0⊗|CCDEF (9)